KobeW50/ReVanced-Documentation/CONTRIBUTING.md

-Before contributing, open an [issue](https://github.com/KobeW50/ReVanced-Documentation/issues/new/choose) in order to ensure that the change is appropriate.
+Before opening a pull request, open an [issue](https://github.com/KobeW50/ReVanced-Documentation/issues/new/choose) in order to ensure that the change is appropriate.
 Thanks!